|Alma Mater:||Kenyon College, Virginia Tech (master's)|

-Tyler Kavanaugh is in his first season as assistant coach on Chris Tracz's staff.
+Tyler Kavanaugh is in his second season as assistant coach on Chris Tracz's staff.

 Kavanaugh most recently served on Sacred Heart's staff for the past three years.
 Last season, the Pioneers set the program's regular season for wins, had four players named all-conference, and had two go on to play professionally - including John Murphy, a sixth-round selection by the New York Yankees.